 - Creating a Task definitions

-- Manually Adding Tasks to Tickets
+- Manually add Tasks to Tickets

-- Automatically Adding Tasks to Tickets
+- Automatically add Tasks to Tickets

 - Task Forms

-Next, select Task from the Category Field drop-down, select the Process Type for which you would like the Task to be associated with, then click Add .
+Next, select Task from the Category Field drop-down, select the Process Type for which you would like the Task to be associated with, then click Add :

 Manually Adding Tasks to Tickets

-Once created, your new Task will be available to select on Tickets in the associated process type.
+Once created, your new Task will be available to select on tickets in the associated process type.

-Various details such as Customer and Assets can be generated automatically based upon the details raised on the original Ticket.
+Various details such as Customer and Assets can be generated automatically based upon the details raised on the original ticket.

-Once Tasks have been raised on Tickets, they will appear in a list at the bottom of the ticket screen.
+Once Tasks have been raised on tickets, they will appear in a list at the bottom of the ticket screen.
 Tasks that have been marked as Done display a tick ““: